 Get Inspired by Eichler

-Joseph Eichler was known for his contributions to the midcentury modern style and this fresh spin on his style gets everything right.
+Joseph Eichler was known for his contributions to midcentury modern design, and this fresh spin on his style gets everything right.
 If you're not already blessed with a ranch house dripping in this style, follow the footsteps of this kitchen, which uses clean cabinets, rectangular tile, and groovy colors to keep with the times but also transport you back.

 Think About Pairings